-This report is intended solely for the information and use of those charged with governance and management of \\\\\\ and the State Auditor and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of those charged with governance and management of (entity name) and the State Auditor and is not intended to be, and should not be, used by anyone other than these specified parties.

-(Signature) (Date) Independent auditor's report for other political subdivisions, not subject to UFARS, conducted under Government Auditing Standards.
-If the Other Political Subdivision has authority to issue debt, the auditor should test compliance with the statutory authority to issue this debt, and add language to the end of the paragraph that lists the compliance categories considered and explains what was not tested: "Additionally, we tested for compliance with the authority to issue public debt."
-(Note: Eliminate this paragraph from the report.)
+(Signature) (Date) Independent auditor's report for other political subdivisions not subject to UFARS, conducted under Government Auditing Standards.
+If the other political subdivision has authority to issue debt, the auditor should test compliance with the statutory authority to issue this debt, and add language to the end of the paragraph that lists the compliance categories considered and explains what was not tested: "Additionally, we tested for compliance with the authority to issue public debt."
+(Note: Eliminate this paragraph in red before issuing the report.)